mEET tHE dIRECTORS

 Mr. Aryc Lane

 Mr. Aryc Lane is the Director of Orchestras and Fine Arts Department Chair at Reedy High School.
-He currently serves on the executive board in the Texas Orchestra Directors Association (TODA) as President.
+He currently serves on the Executive Board of the Texas Orchestra Directors Association (TODA) as Past President.

 Mr. Lane graduated from Illinois State University (ISU) with a Master of Music Education degree.
 His degree included an emphasis in cello performance under the guidance of Dr. Adriana Ransom and conducting studies with Dr. Glenn Block.
 Mr. Lane had the honor of being principal cellist in the ISU Symphony and Chamber Orchestras, and he also served as the cellist for the ISU Graduate String Quartet.
 As a freelance cellist in Illinois, Mr. Lane regularly performed with the Peoria Symphony Orchestra, Decatur-Millikin Symphony Orchestra, and the Chicago Cello Society.